Swat River: Course

-The Swat's source lies in the Hindu Kush mountains, from where it is fed by glacial waters throughout the year.
+The source of Swat River lies in the Hindu Kush mountains, from where it is fed by glacial waters throughout the year.
 From the high valleys of Swat Kohistan, the river begins at the confluence of the Usho, and Gabral rivers (also known as the Utrar River) at Kalam.
 From the confluence, the Swat river flows through the narrow gorges of the Kalam Valley until the city of Madyan.
 From there, the river courses gently for 160 km through the plain areas of the lower Swat Valley until Chakdara.
 In the extreme southern end of the Swat valley, the river enters a narrow gorge and joins the Panjkora River, at Qalangi before entering the Peshawar Valley.
 It finally terminates in Kabul River, near Charsadda.

-Discharge

-The average discharge at Munda is 280 m3 per second.

-Demographics

-Ethnic groups

-The main ethnic group live in near by areas of swat river is Gujjar, they own land in eastern sides on the river.
-Land in the areas was disputed before between the Pashtun Khans and Gujjar walis of the Swat princely state.

-Economic impact
+Hydrology

+The mean annual discharge of Swat River is 280 m3/s near Munda Gauging Station.
+It is a major tributary of Kabul River.